apache/paimon/docs/content/concepts/append-table/_index.md

 ---
-title: "Roadmap"
+title: "Append Table"
+bookCollapseSection: true
-weight: 1
+weight: 7
-type: docs
-aliases:
-- /project/roadmap.html
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one